Iraqi dinar: Banknotes

 On 16 March 1932, banknotes were issued by the government in denominations of 1/4, 1/2, 1, 5, 10 and 100 dinars.
 The notes were printed in the United Kingdom by Bradbury, Wilkinson & Co.
 From 1932 to 1947, the banknotes were issued by the Iraqi currency board for the government of Iraq and banknotes were convertible into pound sterling.
 From 1947, the banknotes were issued by the National Bank of Iraq, then after 1954 by the Central Bank of Iraq.

-100 dinars notes ceased production in the 1940s, however, the same denominations were used until 1978, when ID 25 notes were introduced.
-In 1991, ID 50 were introduced and ID 100 reintroduced, followed in 1995 by ID 250 notes and ID 10,000 notes in 2002.
+100 dinars notes ceased production in the 1940s, however, the same denominations were used until 1978, when IQD 25 notes were introduced.
+In 1991, IQD 50 were introduced and IQD 100 reintroduced, followed in 1995 by IQD 250 notes and IQD 10,000 notes in 2002.

-Banknotes that were issued between 1990 and October 2003, along with an ID 25 note issued in 1986, bear an idealized engraving of former Iraqi President Saddam Hussein.
+Banknotes that were issued between 1990 and October 2003, along with an IQD 25 note issued in 1986, bear an idealized engraving of former Iraqi President Saddam Hussein.
 Following the 1991 Gulf War, Iraq's currency was printed both locally and in China, using poor grade wood pulp paper (rather than cotton or linen) and inferior quality lithography (some notes were reputedly printed on presses designed for printing newspapers).

 The primitive printing techniques resulted in a limitless variety in coloration and detail, one layer of the printing would be too faint while another would be too dark.
 Counterfeit banknotes often appeared to be of better quality than real notes.
 Some notes were very poorly cut, and some notes even lacked serial numbers.
-Despite the collapse in the value of the Iraqi dinar, the highest denomination printed until 2002 was ID 250.
-In 2002, the Central Bank of Iraq issued an ID 10,000 banknote to be used for "larger, and inter-bank transactions".
+Despite the collapse in the value of the Iraqi dinar, the highest denomination printed until 2002 was IQD 250.
+In 2002, the Central Bank of Iraq issued an IQD 10,000 banknote to be used for "larger, and inter-bank transactions".
 This note was rarely accepted in practice due to fears of looting and counterfeiting.
-This forced people to carry around stacks of ID 250 note for everyday use.
+This forced people to carry around stacks of IQD 250 note for everyday use.
 The other, smaller notes were so worthless that they largely fell into disuse.
 This situation meant that Iraq, for the most part, had only one denomination of currency in wide circulation.